Orange Cake with Cream Cheese Frosting

 - In a medium bowl, whisk together the flour, baking powder and salt.

-- In a stand mixer fitted with the paddle attachment, cream together the butter, oil and sugar on medium speed until light and fluffy, about 3-4 minutes.
+- In a large bowl, cream together the butter, oil and sugar on medium speed until light and fluffy, about 3-4 minutes.

-- To the stand mixer bowl, add the eggs, egg yolk, vanilla and orange zest.
+- Add the eggs, egg yolk, vanilla and orange zest.
 Beat until well combined, scraping down the sides of the bowl as needed.

 - In a measuring cup, combine the milk and orange juice.

-- Remove the bowl from the stand mixer and give it a good stir with a rubber spatula, scraping the bottom and sides of the bowl.
-Divide the batter evenly between the prepared cake pans and bake for 30-35 minutes until a toothpick inserted in the center comes out clean.
+- Divide the batter evenly between the prepared cake pans and bake for 30-35 minutes until a toothpick inserted in the center comes out clean.

 - Allow the layers to cool in the pan for 15-20 minutes and turn them over onto a cooling rack to cool completely.